The Impact of Pausing or Stopping Pension Contributions

-If you are struggling financially at the moment it can be very tempting to either reduce or completely pause your pension contributions, afterall, you can always make it up later – can’t you?
+If you are struggling financially at the moment it can be very tempting to consider either reducing or stopping contributions completely, afterall, you can always make it up with further contributions later – can’t you?

-The truth is, no, not always and the impact on your retirement income could be significant, especially given the rise in the average life expectancy we have seen over the last few years.
+The truth is, no, not always and the impact on your pension savings and therefore your retirement savings and income could be significant, especially given the rise in the average life expectancy we have seen over the last few years.

 Few things to remember:

-If you are employed and suspend your contributions, your employer may also stop paying into the scheme on your behalf.
+If you are employed and suspend your contributions to your workplace pension scheme, your employer may also stop paying contributions into the pension scheme on your behalf.

-Whilst your pension fund will remain in place for you to access when you retire, without regular contributions, you may find that the annual maintenance charges further restrict your fund growth.
+Whilst your pension fund will remain invested and in place for you to access when you retire, without regular contributions, you may find that the annual maintenance charges further restrict your fund growth.

-Check your pensions Terms and Conditions and get advice before you pause or cancel – you may not always have the option to restart.
+Check your pension scheme terms and conditions or rules and get advice before you pause or stop contributioning – you may not always have the option to restart.

 In December 2020, pension provider Aegon analysed the impact on a pension fund, for a 25 year old with average earnings of £27,000 p.a. based on 3 scenarios: